fission1110/cachew/README.md

 Everything implemented here is meant to provide you all the power you need from a cache, with as little headache as possible.
 Go ahead, try it out!
 Let us know what you think!

+## How does Memcache(d) work?

+Well, you have a couple of options on that.

+1. We've made a library for both Memcache and Memcached that behave identically, which you can (and we highly recommend you do) use.
+2. You can pass your own Memcache(d) instances to the drivers through the constructors.

+### Well, tell me how to use your libraries?

+They're pretty simple.
+All you need to do is pass your configurations to the object like so (feel free to exchange the word Memcached for Memcache, because they're exactly the same to use)

+    Memcached::$configuration = array(
+    	array('host' => '127.0.0.1', 'port' => 11211, 'weight' => 50),
+    	array('host' => '192.168.2.10', 'port' => 11211, 'weight' => 50),
+    );

+After you've done that, just call the instancer method, and you'll have yourself a fully functional Memcached connection to do whatever you want with!

+    Memcached::instance();

+### Okay, but if it's just returning an instance to PHP's Memcache(d) libraries, why don't I just use those?

+You can, but there's two things that happen if you choose to:

+1. You have to manage your own singleton instance to it.
+It's pretty wasteful to have multiple variables lying around when you could just this method.
+2. You can't use the gateway class we've created.
+There's no way for us to know your Memcached configurations within that class, as well as not create duplicate instances without doing this.
+So, just keep in mind, you can't do:
+       Cachew::instance('memcached');
+   without using our classes.
+Sorry!